michhar/michhar.github.io/docs/convert-pytorch-onnx.md

 Posted:  2018-09-27

 It might seem tricky or intimidating to convert model formats, but ONNX makes it easier.
-However we must get our PyTorch model into the ONNX format.
-This involves both the weights and network architecture defined by a `nn.Module` inherited class.
+However, we must get our PyTorch model into the ONNX format.
+This involves both the weights and network architecture defined by a PyToch model class (inheriting from `nn.Module`).

-I don't write out the model classes, however I wanted to share the steps and code from the point of having the class definition and some weights (either in memory or from a model path file).
+I don't write out the model classes, however, I wanted to share the steps and code from the point of having the class definition and some weights (either in memory or from a model path file).
 One could also do this with the pre-trained models from the torchvision library.

 ## The General Steps

-1. Define the model class if using a custom model
+1. Define the model class (if using a custom model)
-2. Train the model or load the weights (`.pth` file by convention) to something usually called the `state_dict`
+2. Train the model and load the weights (`.pth` file by convention) to something usually called the `state_dict` or load a pre-trained model such as is found in `torchvision.models`
 3. Create a properly shaped input vector
 5. (Optional) Give the input and output layers names (to later reference back)
 6. Export to ONNX format with the PyTorch ONNX exporter